 Lecturer in Law

 Janice Tudy-Jackson has served as a Lecturer-in- Law at Columbia Law School since 1997.
 She is a facilitator, mediator, trainer, and educator, with extensive experience in conflict management and collaborative processes.
-Her private Collaboration & Conflict Management Consulting practice focuses on: intra- and inter-organizational, as well as community-wide, national and international Intervention, Training and Coaching, in:
+Founded in 1999, her private Collaboration & Conflict Management Consulting practice focuses on: intra- and inter-organizational, as well as community-wide, national and international Intervention, Training and Coaching, in:

 • Collaborative Planning and Problem-solving;